LleidaHack/dailyhack2021-generative-art/README.md

 ## The Challenge

 This is a kind of more creative challenge.
 We defy you to make the greatest and creative pice of generative art you can.
 With all the resources that you want to use.
+U can work building an algorithm, traning some NN models...
+Feel Free with whatever you want!

 ### Instructions